Clear, professional plumbing help

 Listen and look.

 Check for alarm tones or lights.
-Look for water level in the pit and listen for any pump activity.
+Watch the water level in the pit and listen for motor activity or unusual sounds.

 3